rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

-- For this Lab you will need to open 3 (three) terminal windows that access your Linux Workshop VM.
+- For this Lab you will need to open 3 (three) terminal windows that access your Ubuntu VM.
 Please arrange them side by side, per the example below, keeping all simultaneously visible on your screen.

 ![](./images/3-terminals-start.png)